 On the Child/Parent Relationship

 Today we see fewer children spending one-on-one time with their parents outside.
 Instead, many are inside on a couch playing an X-box.
-That’s because technology is usually an individual endeavor (unless you refer to social gaming…and some people would debate that it’s truly social).
+That’s because technology is usually an individual endeavor (unless you refer to social gaming…and some people would debate that it’s genuinely social).

 Another sad aspect of technology overuse comes when parents tell their children to get off their devices.
 Because this is happening so frequently, the parent-child relationship deteriorates as it increasingly involves parents reprimanding children for spending too much time on the computer or iPad.